nidhish-nayak/node-razorpay/README.md

 - Success: 200 OK!
 The order details will be unveiled in the response body, ready for you to explore.
 - Error: 500 Internal Server Error!
 An error message will be revealed, guiding you through the troubles.

+#### ✨ GET /orders/:orderId/payments

+- This 🌟 portal allows you to fetch the payments associated with a specific order.
+Provide the `orderId` and witness the magical details of the payments unfold before your eyes!

+#### 🎁 Request Parameters

+- `orderId` (query parameter): The ID of the order for which you want to fetch the payments.

+#### 🔮 Response

+- Success: 200 OK!
+The payment details will be revealed in the response body, showcasing the captivating information.
+- Error: 500 Internal Server Error!
+An error message will be unveiled, guiding you through the troubles.

 ## 🧙‍♂️ Usage